Clearlingo Editing and Proofreading

 Picture

-Quotation marks (also called quote marks, speech marks or inverted commas) are used to mark text representing dialogue or quoted material.
+Quotation marks (also called quote marks, speech marks or inverted commas) are used to mark text that is dialogue or quoted material.

-They can also be used for ‘scare quotes’ (see what I did there?) and are used to show that a term is sarcastic, slang, a term that would not normally be used in that style of writing, or to isolate the term for attention.
+They can also be used for ‘scare quotes’ (see what I did there?) to show that a term is sarcastic, slang, a term that would not normally be used in that style of writing, or to isolate the term for attention.

-Should I use double or single quotation marks in New Zealand English?
+Should I use single or double quote marks in New Zealand English?

 Good question.

-We often see double quotation marks.
-Newspapers usually use them, and we were taught at school to use them.
+Newspapers usually use double quote marks, and we were usually taught at school to use them.

-Now you are writing a business proposal, novel or university paper, and you remember that you have seen single quotation marks in the latest book or article you were reading.
+But you often see single quotation marks too.
 Have the rules changed?
 Which way is correct?
 Is there a correct way?

 That depends.